MBieleke/maikbieleke-com/content/publication/wolff-hirsch-bieleke-2021-chapter/index.md

   in neuroscientific research on self-regulatory control in sports.
 Here, we will summarize research on the involvement of these areas in regard to self-regulatory control in sports.
-publication: '*Handbook of self-regulation and motivation in sport and exercise*'
+publication: 'Wolff, W., Hirsch, A., Bieleke, M., & Shenhav, A. (2021).
+Neuroscientific approaches to self-regulatory control in sports.
+In C. Englert & I. Taylor (Eds.), Handbook of self-regulation and motivation in sport and exercise (pp. 149–165).
+Routledge.'
 ---